Fine-tuning Diffusion Policy Model

 Overview

 Diffusion Policy is a visuomotor policy learning method based on diffusion models, applying the generative capabilities of diffusion models to the field of robot control.
-This method generates diverse and high-quality robot action sequences by learning the diffusion process of action distributions, demonstrating excellent performance in complex robot manipulation tasks.
+By learning the diffusion process of action distributions, this method can generate diverse and high-quality robot action sequences, performing excellently in complex robotic manipulation tasks.

 Core Features

-- Multimodal Actions: Can handle tasks with multiple solutions
+- Multimodal Actions: Capable of handling tasks with multiple solutions.

-- High-Quality Output: Generates smooth and natural robot actions
+- High-Quality Output: Generates smooth and natural robot movements.

-- Strong Robustness: Good robustness to noise and perturbations
+- Strong Robustness: Good robustness against noise and perturbations.

 Prerequisites